Jones Geniuses Matrix Vs TouchMath

-One thing I found with this Early Learning program from JG was I did not like the step based approach.
-Personally I think if you’re doing a step based program you should start with Step 1, then once that is mastered move on the Step 2.
+One thing I found with this Early Learning program from JG was I did not like the step-based approach.
+Personally, I think if you’re doing a step-based program you should start with Step 1, then once that is mastered move on to Step 2.
 With JG Early Program, you’re working on several steps all over the place.
 I felt disorganized as a parent/teacher, and my son (5) was getting bored.

 Tears, Tears & More Tears

 So after a phone conversation with Dr. Jones, we jumped right into the worksheets.
 They were plain-looking sheets that started off with 4 questions per page with dots and increased to 100 questions with no dots.
 Having my son do these sheets was like pulling teeth.
 There was nothing physically attractive about them to interest a young child.
 Also, I didn’t like that I had to teach my son to place the dots one way and count them another.
 When we got to larger numbers like 7, 8, or 9 it seemed like dots were all over the place.
 My son was frustrated; he would place the dots like he was supposed to count them, and the other way around.
 And even though I was staying completely calm and positive, subtraction problems had my son so frustrated he burst out crying.
 This was not what I wanted for my son.
 It broke my heart, and I packed up our JG program and put it away.

 On The Hunt Again For The Perfect Math Program

 Then while on another desperate search for the “Perfect Math Program” for my son I stumbled upon TouchMath.
 I emailed the people at Jones Geniuses and asked them what the difference was between their program and TM.
 This was the reply I received:

 “Our Matrix is a dramatic improvement on Touch …in a nutshell, ours is simpler to understand.
 Touch is too abstract for the younger brain to understand.”